Page images

 Socrates did not deftroy the idolatry of Athens, or produce the flightest revolution in the manners of his country.

-Christianity also, in every country in which it is profeffed, hath obtained a fenfible, although not a complete influence, upon the public judgement of morals.
+Christianity alfo, in every country in which it is profeffed, hath obtained a fenfible, although not a complete influence, upon the public judgement of morals.
 And this is very important.
 For without the occafional correction which public opinion receives, by referring to fome fixed ftandard of morality, no man can foretell into what extravagancies it might wander.
 Affaffination might become as honourable as duclling; unnatural crimes be accounted as venial, as fornication is wont to be accounted.
-In this way it is poffible, that many may be kept in order by Chriftianity, who are not themfelves Chriftians.
-They may be
+In this way it is poffible, that many may be kept in order by Christianity, who are not themfelves Chriftians.
+They may

 * Clark, Ev.
 Nat.
 Rev. p.
 208, ed. v.